 - Battery packs and other devices with rechargeable lithium-ion batteries.

 Of course, these are just a few of the products fire investigators may look at in determining the cause of a fire, and those findings will in turn determine if a property owner took proper and adequate precautions to prevent fire on their property.

 If you or someone close to you suffered a preventable injury on someone else’s property, either by fire or some other incident, contact our premises liability lawyers for a free, no-obligation evaluation.
-You can reach Parker Miller in our Atlanta office or Evan Allen in our Mobile office at 800.898.2034 or by email at [email protected] or [email protected].
+You can reach Parker Miller in our Atlanta office or Evan Allen in our Mobile office.